mandafischer/mandafischer.github.io/teaching.md

 ### Teaching Workshop Attendee | University of Toronto
-I was trained in preparation, persuasion, performance, presentation, and Psychagogy (the integration of psychology and pedagogy).
+I was trained in preparation, persuasion, performance, presentation, and Psychagogy (integration of psychology and pedagogy).
 This teaching workshop was credited and a prerequisite to teach psychology undergraduate courses.